bbc/audio-orchestration/tutorial/Readme.md

 pip install pysndfile
 cd ..
 ```

+_NB: See the troubleshooting notes below if `pysndfile` installation fails._

 Now that we have all the tools, and the metadata and audio files in one place, we can run the
 packaging script.
 The arguments to it are: the path to the `.csv` metadata file, the path to